hfndb/cookware-headless-ice/docs/compacting-files.md

 process_path ./src/plugins/*/browser/*/
 ```

-After doing your homework like this, a changed JavaScript file will not only be stripped, but also words in code will be shortened.
+After doing your homework like this, a changed JavaScript file will not only be transcompiled and stripped, but also words in code will be shortened.
 A translation table (dictionary) will be written to [project directory]/notes/translate-table.txt.

 In case you didn't know exactly what you architected, programmed, bugs that a web browser will find during interpreting, you'll need this translation table aka dictionary to trace back what you were thinking while writing.